AndrewJBateman/programming-resources-planning/readmeTemplate.md

 * Awesome feature 2
 * Awesome feature 3

-To-do list:
+## To-do list

-* Wow improvement to be done 1
+1. Wow improvement to be done 1
-* Wow improvement to be done 2
+2. Wow improvement to be done 2

 ## Status